Next-Level Impact Measurement for Complex Portfolios

 With a handful of separate business divisions administering community-level grants across a broad range of cause areas, the company quickly saw the value of True Impact’s reporting platform for nonprofit partners.
 User-friendly, step-by-step guidance walks even novice nonprofit users to select appropriate metrics from True Impact’s library of standardized outcome indicators.
 Then, when a nonprofit completes its draft social impact report, True Impact’s staff of measurement and evaluation (M&E) experts reviews the results and provides feedback as a second level of technical assistance.

-True Impact senior client success manager, Sara Ansell, kicked off onboarding.
+True Impact senior Social Impact Manager, Sara Ansell, kicked off onboarding.
 She united the company’s distributed CSR teams, guiding them through a common set of procedures to support their signature issues and priorities while minimizing demands on both their teams and nonprofit staff.
 The result: Each division uses True Impact independently, and the results roll into one company-wide dashboard.

 Within months, the company had the aggregated impact data needed to clearly measure the difference they were making within their communities—not the dollars spent, but the lives improved.